 Because these are oral and poster presentations which need time to prepare, some class time will be allocated to these activities.
 A schedule for the class times is contained on pages 6 and 7 of this outline-keep it and post it somewhere that will remind you which assignments are due at what time.
-There will be some flexibility in oral presentation times in case of illness or other disasters, but less so for the posters, so you must be prepared to be prompt.
+There will be a little flexibility in oral and poster presentation times in case of illness or other disasters, so you must be prepared to be prompt.
 If you have any disability which interferes with your ability to complete the assignments, check with the Disabilities Office and come and talk to Dr Mather.